[?] Subscribe To This Site

 A 100 gram serving provides 44 calories, mostly as complex carbohydrate, with 1.4 grams of fibre.

-Onions, Rich Source of Quercitin
+Onions, Rich Source of Quercetin

-The onion is the richest dietary source of quercitin, a potent antioxidant (also in shallots, yellow and red onions only but not in white onions), which is specifically linked to inhibiting human stomach cancer.
+The onion is the richest dietary source of quercetin, a potent antioxidant flavonoid (also in shallots, yellow and red onions only but not in white onions), which is found on and near the skin and is particularly linked to the health benefits of onions.

 Detoxify Your Body with Onions

 Onions contain a variety of organic sulphur compounds that provide health benefits.
+Sulphur-containing amino acids are found in onions as well as garlic and eggs.

 In fact, they are able to latch on to mercury, cadmium and lead and escort them out of the body.